English literature preparation

 - Muriel Spark, The Drivers Seat

-- Kazuo Ishiguro, the Remains of the Day.
+- Kazuo Ishiguro, The Remains of the Day.